glpaparelli/formally-quantum/notes/concepts/linear-algebra/Eigenvalues and Eigenvectors.md

 The eigenvalues of $\mathcal{A}$ are obtained as solutions of the **characteristic equation** $\text{det}(A - \lambda I) = 0$, where $det()$ is the [[Determinant]].

-Each operator has at least one eigenvalue.
+Each linear operator has at least one eigenvalue.